iExecBlockchainComputing/iexec-market-api/watcher/README.md

 ### First synchronization error

 When the watcher synchronize from scratch, the data retrieved from the blockchain is huge.
 Some RPC providers limit the response size and can prevent the first synchronization to succeed.
-For example with Infura you can get an `Error: query returned more than 10000 results`.
 Use `BLOCKS_BATCH_SIZE` to limit the maximal number of blocks synced per request.